 To get good soft and diffuse photos you need a softbox that is bigger than the animal, a softbox that is not too far away (the further away, the bigger the softbox has to be).
 There comes the biggest disadvantage.
 You can not get the softbox closer without changing the composition of the photo.
 When the softbox comes closer, you also have to make a photo closer to the animal to get optimal results.

 Minor disadvantages are that some animals are bigger than the DIY-softbox, heavy rain might damage it (so you have to make a new one), and sometimes you bump into branches.

 I used this for the first time in Costa Rica, and a evolved version in Sri Lanka.

-Option 2: Off-camera flash with softbox
+Setup 2: Off-camera flash with softbox

-Currently I am using a Canon Speedlite Transmitter ST-E3-RT in combination with a single off camera Canon Speedlite 600EX II-RT.
+Currently I am using a Canon Speedlite Transmitter ST-E3-RT in combination with a single off-camera Canon Speedlite 600EX II-RT.
 This combination works on a radio signal so you don’t need a guiding flash on the camera.
 It works like a charm.